fermi-ad/slack-usage/docs/README.md

 ## Pitfalls and alternative strategies

-It's tempting to use a combination of marking unread or setting reminders for messages you need to take action on.
-But they're both flawed.
+It's tempting to use "Mark unread" for messages you need to take action on.
+But this strategy is problematic.

 ### Marking unread